CloudBindle/bindle/README.md

 * [TODO](#todo)

-## About Bindle
+## About

-This project is a wrapper around [Vagrant](http://www.vagrantup.com/) and [Ansible](http://www.ansible.com/) for launching single node and clustered VMs on VirtualBox, Vcloud, AWS, and OpenStack.
+Bindle is a wrapper around [Vagrant](http://www.vagrantup.com/) and [Ansible](http://www.ansible.com/) for launching single node and clustered VMs on VirtualBox, Vcloud, AWS, and OpenStack.

 Vagrant itself is used to launch the VMs while Ansible is used to provision them.

-Variables are passed from bindles configuration files ( located: ~/.bindle) to Ansible
-through a JSON file for each VM.
+Variables are passed from bindles configuration files ( located: ~/.bindle) to Ansible through a JSON file for each VM.

 Bindle can be used for is building both Hadoop and GridEngine-based clusters on a variety of cloud environments.

-In separate repositories, we provide secondary provisioning Ansible scripts that setup a single-node or multi-node SeqWare cluster configured to use the Oozie workflow engine.
+In separate repositories, secondary provisioning Ansible scripts are provided that setup a single-node or multi-node SeqWare cluster configured to use the Oozie workflow engine.
 Since this Vagrant wrapper is fairly generic the same process can be adapted to build other cluster types to serve other projects.

 You can also base anything that needs a Hadoop and/or GridEngine cluster of machines created on a variety of cloud platforms on our Ansible playbooks.

-We include sample bindle configuration files which will be move from the template folder to the ~/.bindle folder the first time a bindle is run.
+Ansible playbooks are included by specifying the the path to the playbook with the parameter 'ansible_playbook' in the  bindle configuration files.

+### sister repositories
 configs in our sister repositories that show you how to build nodes/clusters for the following projects:

 * [SeqWare Pipeline](https://github.com/SeqWare/seqware-bag)  (with Oozie-Hadoop and/or Oozie-SGE backends) and associated SeqWare projects (WebService, MetaDB, etc)
 * the [TCGA/ICGC PanCancer Project](https://github.com/ICGC-TCGA-PanCancer/pancancer-bag)

+## Development
-## Build & Source Control
+### Build & Source Control

 Please use [HubFlow](http://datasift.github.io/gitflow/) for development.
 The working branch is "develop".
 If you need to make changes work on a feature